alisha306/vytal-fitness-app/project_proposal.md

 ●	Use test cases for API errors, including timeout, no response, malformed prompt ●	Conduct UI/UX walkthroughs to assess usability
 ●	Regular code reviews to ensure maintainability and best practices
-f) Team Work Schedule
+f) Team Work Schedule:

 The above work schedule highlights all the stages of the app development process and showcases the effort divisions between each member of the team.
 The legend attached show the task division among the four members.
-g) Conclusion
+g) Conclusion:
 Vytal.AI is a smart, AI-powered mobile app designed to assist users with fitness planning, lifestyle guidance, and curated product discovery.
 The application will be fully functional prototypical version, developed using React Native and MySQL, and will provide a clean, modern experience.
 It delivers high value to individual users, with potential for affiliate monetization and commercial expansion for the organization as well.

-References
+References:
 Gaffney, K.P., Prammer, M., Brasfield, L., Hipp, D.R., Kennedy, D. and Patel, J.M., 2022.
 SQLite: past, present, and future.
 Proceedings of the VLDB Endowment, 15(12).
 Holdsworth, M.A., 2019.
 Health, wellness and wellbeing.
 Revue Interventions économiques.
 Papers in Political Economy, (62).
 Presa Käld, M. and Svensson, O., 2021.
 React Native and native application development: A comparative study based on features & functionality when measuring performance in hybrid and native applications.